 Truth

-WHENEVER I sit down with a new client in our first session, I explain that psychotherapy is not like a legal process to discover some mysterious truth that lies buried in the unconscious like a hidden treasure.
-The process of psychotherapy really involves learning to be honest, and through that honesty you will come to discover “truth” as a living grace, not as an intellectual abstraction.
+WHENEVER I welcome a new client to our first session, I explain that psychotherapy is not like a legal process of interrogation to uncover a secret that the client is trying to hide.
+The process of psychotherapy really involves learning to be honest, and through that honesty the client will come to discover “truth” as a living grace, not as an intellectual abstraction.
 This means that the psychotherapist and the client must both learn to be honest with each other; it also means that the client must learn to be honest with himself or herself.

 Honesty